The Stabilizer Basics – How do I get started?

 - Have the right supplies!
 If you just got your machine and don’t have any embroidery supplies at all this is what I recommend: 1 roll of Sulky Tear-Easy™, 1 roll of Sulky Solvy® (the lightest weight), 1 roll of Soft ‘n Sheer™, 1 can of Sulky KK 2000, Schmetz 12/80 machine needles, (maybe a couple of 14/90 needles, too – depending on what you’re stitching through) and a few spools of Sulky 40 wt.
 Rayon in your favorite colors.
 This will give you just enough to play and learn with, without breaking the bank.
 All of these supplies are available at most major chain fabric and crafts stores as well as independent stores and at scads of online sources (www.speedstitch.com for one).

 - Get to know your machine.
 I know this is going to sound crazy but read the manual.
 Yes. read it.
 The whole thing.
 You may even want to get a piece of muslin and stitch a few things out.
 Does the manual give you instructions on how to change your machine from embroidery to regular sewing?
 Do the steps!
 Try changing it.
-Practice changing the needle, using the automatic needle threader, the decorative stitches.
-Try stitching out a few of the built in designs or even just one letter.
+Practice changing the needle, using the automatic needle threader, and the decorative stitches.
+Try switching out a few of the built-in designs or even just one letter.

 - Find some blogs you like.
 Find a couple blogs that not only talk about machine embroidery and give you inspiration, but that will help you with your pitfalls.
 If you ever have a question about anything, you can always email me or comment on a post.
 If I don’t know the answer I will ask the person who does.
 The great thing about that is then we all get to learn.